dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/athena.md

 [destination.athena.credentials]
-aws_access_key_id="please set me up!" # same as credentials for filesystem aws_secret_access_key="please set me up!" # same as credentials for filesystem region_name="please set me up!" # set your aws region, for exampe "eu-central-1" for frankfurt
+aws_access_key_id="please set me up!" # same as credentials for filesystem aws_secret_access_key="please set me up!" # same as credentials for filesystem region_name="please set me up!" # set your aws region, for example "eu-central-1" for frankfurt
 ```

 if you have your credentials stored in `~/.aws/credentials` just remove the **[destination.filesystem.credentials]** and **[destination.athena.credentials]** section above and `dlt` will fall back to your **default** profile in local credentials.
 If you want to switch the  profile, pass the profile name as follows (here: `dlt-ci-user`):